moonstream-to/metadata-transformer/README.md

 The Metadata Transformer originally surfaced in this issue: https://github.com/moonstream-to/api/issues/834

+The [EIP6551 `iframe` renderer](https://github.com/tokenbound/iframe) was a major inspiration for this project.

 [`arevak`](https://github.com/arevak) gave very helpful early feedback, and most of his suggestions were incorporated in [`v0.0.2`](https://github.com/moonstream-to/metadata-transformer/releases/tag/v0.0.2).